 Please note that the application fee can be waived for students who have demonstrated financial need.
 If you feel that your financial circumstances may qualify you for a fee waiver, make sure you request a fee waiver when completing your application.
 Also, if you are a 21st Century Scholar or a Balfour Scholar, the application fee will be waived if you indicate you participate in one of these programs when you complete your application.

 If you are submitting the Apply IU Application, you will need to submit a completed ACT, SAT, or NACAC fee waiver form that has been verified by your high school counselor.
 If you are submitting the Common Application, you will need to complete the fee waiver section on your profile and your counselor will need to verify your eligibility.
-If you are submitting the Coalition Application, you will answer questions within the application that will determine your eligibility—no additional form or counselor verification is required.
 Please note that regardless of which application you submit, an admission decision will not be made until we receive a fee waiver form/verification or your $65 application fee.

 IU's test-optional admissions policy allows you to choose at the point of application whether to have your SAT or ACT test scores considered as part of your admissions review—letting you decide how best to tell your academic story.
 Research indicates that for most students, high school GPA paired with test scores provides the best prediction of academic success at Indiana University.
 However, for some students a standardized test score may not show all that they are capable of or tell the full story of their potential.

 While you will decide if you should apply test-optional, we provide various resources and guidance through our office, website, and your personal admission counselor.